bartbes/CubeCreate/docs/source/guide/compiling.rst

    After everything goes OK, you should have binaries and you can launch (intensity_client.command file from Finder)

 3. If you want to use the xcode IDE, then it's as easy as first method.
-Simply go into "cbuild" dir in your CC tree in terminal and do
+Simply go into "cbuild" dir in your cC tree in terminal and do

    .. code-block :: bash